Departmental Language Programme 2020-21

 What should I do if I miss the class or have to leave early?

-If you are ill and cannot go to class, you should email your ELTC teacher.
+If you are ill and cannot go to class, you should email your ELTC teacher to let them know.
+This applies whether the class is online or face to face.

 If you have to leave early or arrive late because of another course commitment or lab work, remember to explain to your teacher and leave or come in quietly so that you do not disturb your classmates.